IBM/s2i-open-liberty-workshop/README.md

     cd s2i-open-liberty-workshop
     ```

+1. If you are running this lab in a browser based terminal environment like Skills Network and need to install the Source to Image CLI tool, follow this step:

+    1. Run the setup script

+    ```bash
+    chmod +x ./setup.sh
+    ./setup.sh
+    ```

 1. To make things easier, we are going to set some environment variables that we can reuse in later commands.

     **Note**: Replace *Your Username* with your actual docker hub username.
 If you do not have one, go [here](https://hub.docker.com) to create one.